Anomalous localization enhancement in one-dimensional non-Hermitian disordered lattices: Theoretical Model

 In the present work, the on-site potential $\epsilon_{n}$ is considered to be complex.
 Specifically, it takes the form,

-where the real part $\epsilon_{n}^{\rm R}$ is chosen to be the same for all lattice sites (below we put $\epsilon_{n}^{\rm R}=0$ for simplicity), whereas the imaginary part $\epsilon_{n}^{\rm I}$ is selected randomly from a uniform distribution in the interval $[-W/2,W/2]$, where $W$ denotes the disorder strength.
-When the random on-site potential is complex, the energy eigenvalues are no longer real, but become complex.
-An example of the distribution of the eigenvalues in the complex plane is shown in Fig.~1.
-It is worth noting that an approximate analytical expression describing the envelope of the points shown in Fig.~1 was derived in Refs.~37 and 38.
+where the real part $\epsilon_{n}^{\rm R}$ is chosen to be the same for all lattice sites (below we put $\epsilon_{n}^{\rm R}=0$ for simplicity), whereas the imaginary part $\epsilon_{n}^{\rm I}$ is assumed to be random, uncorrelated and distributed uniformly in the finite interval $[-W/2,W/2]$, where $W$ measures the strength of disoder.
+When the random on-site potential is complex, the energy eigenvalues are no longer real but become complex.
+An example of the distribution of the eigenvalues in the complex plane is shown in figure~1.
+It has some interesting features that are worth mentioning.
+When $W$ is sufficiently small ($W=0.5$, for example), the imaginary parts of the eigenvalues show larger fluctuations near the band edges.
+In this case, an approximate analytical expression describing the envelope of the points was derived in \cite{Izyumov1} and \cite{Izyumov2}.
+As we increase $W$, the number of eigenstates close to the band edges decreases gradually.
+At the same time, the number of eigenstates with pure imaginary energy eigenvalues (namely, ${\rm Re}(E)=0$) increases rapidly.
+As we will show later, this feature plays a crucial role in explaining the localization behavior in the system under consideration.